yanganto/struct-patch/README.md

 - If any field in the instance is empty (`None` or an empty collection), `Filler` will try to fill it.
 It supports `Option`, `Vec`, `VecDeque`, `LinkedList`, `HashMap`, `BTreeMap`, `HashSet`, `BTreeSet`, `BinaryHeap` fields, as well as custom types via `#[filler(extendable)]` and any type via `#[filler(empty_value = ...)]`.
 - With the `substrate` feature, the `Substrate` derive macro exposes field information so that other crates can access it.
 With the `catalyst` feature (which implies `substrate`), `Catalyst` and `Complex` derive macros help you extend a struct with extra fields from another crate.

-This crate supports `no_std` — check the [no-std-examples](./no-std-examples).
+This crate supports `no_std` — check the [no-std-examples](./examples/no-std-examples).

 The following are more specific scenarios to help you learn the details:
 - A project with config from environments, files, and command line: you can use `Patch` to keep your config organized.
 Please check this [template](https://github.com/yanganto/ConfigTemplate).
 - A project extended from another project, where only some fields of the config differ.
 You can use the `catalyst` feature to expose the base struct in a build script with `Substrate`, then a `Catalyst` struct can bind to it and produce a complex struct.
-Check the [complex-example](./complex-example) and [Quick Example: case 3](#case-3---extend-a-struct-from-a-crate).
+Check the [complex-examples](./examples/complex-examples) and [Quick Example: case 3](#case-3---extend-a-struct-from-a-crate).

 ## Quick Example

-#### Case 1 - Patch on a Config
+#### Case 1 (Patch) - Patch on a Config
 Deriving `Patch` on a struct generates a struct similar to the original one, but with all fields wrapped in an `Option`.
 An instance of such a patch struct can be applied onto the original struct, replacing values only if they are set to `Some`, leaving them unchanged otherwise.
 See also Case Studies: